abisheksethu/opencl-implementation/README.md

 Open Computing Language, OpenCL is a Open royalty-free standard for general purpose parallel programming across CPUs, GPUs and accelerators.
 It enables software developers to take full advantage of heterogeneous processing platforms.

 ### <a name="info-pocl"></a> 1.2: POCL
-Portable Computing Language, POCL is a MIT-licensed open source implementation of OpenCL standard.
+Portable Computing Language, POCL aims to become a MIT-licensed open source implementation of OpenCL standard.
 It can be easily adapted for new devices.
 OpenCL Compiler option are supported by using
 * Clang as an OpenCL C Frontend
 * LLVM for kernel compiler implementation
 * Easily targeted for a device with LLVM backend